reaktivity/reaktor.java/README.md

 Requires external configuration of directory where streams are discovered.

 ```
-# accept new unidirectional (simplex) streams at "receiver"
+# accept new unidirectional (simplex) streams at "receiver" from source "sender"
 # for routed reference ${routedRef} (required)
 # from source "sender" (required)
 # set initial window size to 8192 (required)